INTRODUCTION

 • medical technician

-Our Center currently employs 230 workers: teachers, educators, guardians, assistants, physiotherapists, councelors, speech therapists, occupational therapists, psychologists, …
+Our Center currently employs 230 workers: teachers, educators, guardians, assistants, physiotherapists, counselors, speech therapists, occupational therapists, psychologists, …

 INTERNATIONAL, NATIONAL AND OTHER PROJECTS